G Pen Elite Vaporizer Review [4K Video] ~7:31

 Cleaning – The cleaning with the Elite has been pretty simple with the screen in the mouthpiece taking the most time/attention.
 So far it hasn’t been an issue and the good news is that the silicone cover over the mouthpiece is removable.
 You can just drop the mouthpiece in some ISO for a while then rinse it out with some warm water.
 I will continue to test out the mouthpiece screen and report back if I have any issues, but so far so good.

 I know that Grenco Science isn’t exactly known for the quality in their (rebranded) products.
-I have all of the other Grenco Dry herb products like the G Pro (which is actually a titan-1) and I didn’t care for any of them.
-Due to this I was really not expecting much from the Elite, but I’m truly impressed.
-It is nice they have FINALLY created a unique portable vaporizer that I actually like and can recommend.
+I have the other Grenco Dry herb products like the G Pro (which is actually a titan-1) and I didn’t care for any of them.
+Due to this I was really not expecting much from the Elite, but I’m impressed.
+It is nice they have FINALLY created a unique portable vaporizer that I can recommend.

 The G Pen Elite comes with a one-year manufacturer warranty which is below market average but nothing so far has indicated it won’t stay reliable.